frantisekstanko/english-grammar/README.md

 - **three-part phrasal verbs** – verbs followed by two particles (e.g. *to fill out a form*, *to look forward to*, *to put up with*)

-## Relative clauses

-Relative clauses are types of subordinate clauses used to provide additional information about a noun in the main clause.

-- **defining relative clauses** – clauses which are essential to the meaning of the sentence; without them, the sentence's meaning would be incomplete; they are not set off by commas (e.g. *We must improve the function that encrypts the data.*)
-- **non-defining relative clauses** – clauses which add extra, non-essential information, which is not needed to complete the meaning of the main sentence (e.g. *This feature, which was developed by John, has received good feedback.*)
-- **reduced relative clauses** – defining or non-defining relative clauses where the relative pronoun and the auxiliary verb are omitted (e.g. *The algorithm running the process is highly efficient.*)
-- **contact clauses** – defining relative clauses where the relative pronoun is omitted (e.g. *The software engineer we hired last month has already made significant contributions.*)
-- **relative clauses with prepositions** – clauses where the preposition is placed at the beginning of the relative clause (e.g. *The database to which the application connects is highly secure.*)

 ## Articles

 Articles are words that define a noun as specific or unspecific.